Nivashininivie/Kotlin-Multiplatform-blog/KMP.md

 - Beta Features: Some KMP features, particularly for iOS and web, may still be in beta or alpha stages, which can lead to stability issues.
 - Lesser community & documentation: The community and available documentation are still developing compared to more established frameworks, which may pose challenges for developers seeking support.

-To summarise, Kotlin Multiplatform is an exciting and evolving technology, where developers should be prepared to navigate the above challenges.
-Despite a smaller community, its potential for cross-platform development remains promising as the ecosystem matures.
+While the three use cases provide significant flexibility in selecting KMP, it is still an evolving technology.
+Developers should be ready to navigate the associated challenges.
+Despite having a smaller community, KMP shows great promise for cross-platform development as the ecosystem continues to mature.